 Geger Beach (southern end of the beach) and Nusa Dua Beach (northern end of the beach) is one long stretch of extremely well groomed and immaculately maintained white sand beach.
 The beach leads up into beachfront resort areas constructed of large grassy areas, pools, sun lounges, bean bags, daybeds and all the types of luxuries that the top of the line resorts provide.
 A long path separates the beach and resort frontages which makes for the perfect leisurely stroll any time of the day.
 It is a prime spot for watching the sunrise and hanging out for the day as all holiday goers take in the sun, unwind and relax to the fullest.

 There is a huge amount of luxury resort options in the Nusa Dua area.
-Particularly along the Geger and Nusa Dua Beach stretch looking out over the lagoon with the surf in the distance.
-Most of these accommodation options are well out of the average surfers budget, although at any one time there is usually one or two resorts with reduced room rates around $150aud per night.
-There are a few cheap accommodation options in the Nusa Dua area however these are situated 1 km or so from the beach as you pay a premium price for any beach front accommodation in Nusa Dua.
-The good news is that the beach is only a short scooter ride away which coincidentally is about the same time it will take you to walk from your room and across the huge area that each resort covers to get to the beach or your scooter.
+Particularly along Geger and Nusa Dua Beach looking out over the lagoon with the surf in the distance.
+Most of these accommodation options are out of the average surfers budget, although at any one time there is usually one or two resorts with reduced room rates around $150 AUD per night.
+There are a few cheap accommodation options in the Nusa Dua area, however, these are situated 1 km or so from the beach as you pay a premium price for beachfront accommodation in Nusa Dua.
+The good news is that the beach is only a short scooter ride away which coincidentally is about the same time it will take you to walk from your room and across the huge area that each resort covers to get to the beach or your scooter anyway.

-Moving closer to the beach and surf in Nusa Dua is the Santika hotel.
-Located outside of the Nusa Dua beach resort area and 1 km from the beach the Santika hotel is in the heart of Nusa Dua.
-However, it is an easy drive from here turning right at the roundabout to make your way out to Geger Temple where you can park up, check out the surf and paddle out through the keyhole or channel if it is on.
-The facilities have a long pool perfect for any swim training and also a business centre if you are lucky enough to be on an extended surf trip and are working remotely.
+Moving closer to the beach and surf in Nusa Dua is Hotel Santika.
+Located outside of the Nusa Dua beach resort area and one kilometre from the beach Hotel Santika is in the heart of Nusa Dua.
+It is an easy drive from here turning right at the roundabout to make your way out to Geger Temple where you can park up, check the surf and paddle out through the keyhole or channel if the surf is on.
+The hotel has a long pool perfect for any swim training and also a business centre if you are lucky enough to be on an extended surf trip and working remotely.

 One of the best resorts in Nusa Dua and the most expensive.
 As far as staying as close as you can possibly get to the surf in Nusa Dua The Mulia is as good as it gets.
-From the resort walk across the beach and make the long paddle out to the keyhole in the reef.
-The Mulia features some of the best restaurants in Nusa Dua, each a fine dining experience and features a different international cuisine.
-Beachfront suites, Lagoon suites and Villas make up the accommodation options in The Mulia, with all providing a remarkably exclusive experience.
-Including the following facilities: 6 Luxurious pools, 4 Restaurants (some award-winning), 5 Bars, Tennis Centre and a Cutting edge Fitness Centre and Spa.
-If you aim to surf your brains out at Nusa Dua and have got the money to burn on one of Nusa Dua’s best beachfront resorts then The Mulia maybe for you!
+From the resort, you can walk across the beach and make the long paddle out to the keyhole in the reef.
+The Mulia features some of the best restaurants in Nusa Dua, each a fine dining experience and different international cuisine.
+Beachfront suites, Lagoon suites and Villas make up the accommodation options.
+All providing a remarkably exclusive experience.
+You can expect six luxurious pools, four restaurants (some award-winning), five bars, a tennis centre and a cutting edge fitness centre and spa.
+If you aim to surf your brains out at Nusa Dua and have got the money to burn on one of Nusa Dua’s best beachfront resorts then The Mulia maybe for you.

 Knowing where to eat in Nusa Dua can be a tricky one.
 In comparison to areas such as Canggu or Berawa where there is a huge cafe scene, there isn’t a big array of restaurant or cafe options.
 Most Nusa Dua restaurants are located within the resorts or the main shopping centre in the resort area known as “Bali Collection”.
 However, outside of the immediate Nusa Dua resort area, there are some hidden gems that really are the go-to places to eat in Nusa Dua!
 These are listed below.